Route 96 upgrade

 - more efficient use of the road to improve traffic flow

 - improved safety, shelter, seating and information screens at tram stops.

-In Early 2018, the community to provided feedback on the proposed changes these stops.
-View the full consultation report below or on Get Involved - our online consultation space.
+In 2013 and again in early 2018, the community provided feedback on the proposed changes to Route 96 stops on Nicholson Street.
+View the full consultation report below or on Get Involved, our online consultation space.

-- Download the Nicholson Street Upgrade consultation summary accessible version (DOCX) 179kB
+- Download the Nicholson Street Upgrade consultation summary - accessible version (DOCX) 180 KB